8 Signs of Teen Depression You Shouldn’t Ignore

-When it comes to sleep, many teenagers spend a lot of their time catching up on much needed rest.
-However, those who suffer with depression often want to suppress their feelings by sleeping through them.
-This gives a temporary relief from any emotional turmoil.
+When it comes to sleep, many teenagers spend a lot of their time catching up on much-needed rest.
+However, those who suffer from depression often want to suppress their feelings by sleeping through them.
+This gives temporary relief from any emotional turmoil.

 6. Your teen has low self-esteem.